German support for Israel in the Gaza war: Abroad

 In January 2024, President Hage Geingob of Namibia called Israel's actions in Gaza "genocidal and gruesome" and sharply criticized Germany's decision to back Israel in South Africa v.
 Israel, saying that Germany had an "inability to draw lessons from its horrific history".

-In January 2024, Palestine Action vandalised an office of the logistics company Kuehne + Nagel in Milton Keynes, England by smashing windows and spraying the building with paint.
-Palestine Action said they targeted the company because it was assisting the delivery of weapons to Israel.

 On 1 March 2024, Nicaragua initiated proceedings against Germany at the ICJ under the Genocide Convention, concerning Germany's support for Israel in the Gaza war.

-In August 2025, over 100 Israeli academics have written a letter warning that if Germany does not pressure Israel, it could result in further atrocities in Gaza.
+In August 2025, over 100 Israeli academics have written a letter warning that if Germany does not pressure Israel, it could result in further Israeli war crimes in Gaza.

+In January 2026, the Lemkin Institute for Genocide Prevention wrote that German civil society has perpetuated Gaza genocide denial.
+They called on "public authorities in Germany to immediately halt all active financing, dissemination, and legitimation of genocide denialist propaganda masked as critical expertise."